cookiecutter/cookiecutter/README.rst

 * `cookiecutter-django-lborgav`_: Another cookiecutter template for Django project with Booststrap 3 and FontAwesome 4
 * `cookiecutter-django-paas`_: Django template ready to use in SAAS platforms like Heroku, OpenShift, etc..
 * `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.
+* `cookiecutter-django-aws-eb`_: Get up and running with Django on AWS Elastic Beanstalk.
 * `cookiecutter-wagtail`_ : A cookiecutter template for `Wagtail`_ CMS based sites.
 * `wagtail-cookiecutter-foundation`_: A complete template for Wagtail CMS projects featuring Zurb Foundation 5, ansible provisioning and deployment , front-end dependency management with bower, modular apps to get your site up and running including photo_gallery, RSS feed etc.